skeeto/skeeto.github.com/_posts/2015-05-15-Raw-Linux-Threads-via-System-Calls.markdown

 rip onto the stack, then sets rip (*jumps*) to the address of the target function.
-When the callee is ready to return, it uses the `ret` instruction to *pop* the original rip value off the stack and back into rip, returning control to the callee.
+When the callee is ready to return, it uses the `ret` instruction to *pop* the original rip value off the stack and back into rip, returning control to the caller.

 ~~~nasm
     mov rdi, 1